When should you take your Social Security?

 This article is provided by Kaufman Rossin Wealth, LLC, an SEC registered investment adviser.
 Registration with the SEC does not imply a certain level of skill or training.
 The Firm can only conduct business in those states in which it is registered, or qualifies for an exemption or exclusion from registration requirements.
 This article is provided for informational purposes only and should not be considered personalized financial advice.
 Investors are encouraged to discuss any questions they have about the contents of this article with their financial services professional.

-Michael Cantero is a Wealth Advisor at Kaufman Rossin Wealth, LLC, a Registered Investment Adviser.
+Michael Cantero is a Wealth and Insurance Wealth Advisor at Kaufman Rossin Wealth, LLC, a Registered Investment Adviser.

 Leave a Reply